BDC Hamburger Icon

 Testing is a critical step in the website design process; it must happen concurrently with development.
 End-to-end website testing includes functionality, user experience (UX), interface, compatibility, performance and website security testing.

-• Functional testing.
-Functional testing ensures that all website features are validated against those mentioned within the functional specifications document.
+• Functional testing: Functional testing ensures all website features are validated against what’s included in the functional specifications document.

-• Usability testing.
-Usability testing focuses on ease of use while browsing in terms of accessibility, searchability and usefulness.
+• Usability testing: Usability testing focuses on ease of use while browsing, including accessibility, searchability and usefulness.

-A thorough testing regimen ensures users don’t experience problems while browsing the website or web application.
+Thorough testing ensures users don’t experience problems while browsing the website.
 Rigorous testing is crucial for discovering and fixing issues or bugs before the website launches.

 Did You Know?Did you know

-According to Oberlo, nearly 54% of all web visits are mobile, so making your website mobile-friendly is crucial.
+According to Oberlo, over 59 percent of all web traffic comes from mobile devices, so making a mobile-friendly website is crucial.

 5. Launch and maintain your new website.

 Your website launch involves transferring it from a local server to a live server.
-Web design is a tightrope between form and function, and your design and development team must find the sweet spot between the two before launching the website.
+Web design is a tightrope between form and function; your design and development team must find the sweet spot between the two before launching the website.

-Websites are dynamic, which means you must continually update them and add functionality and content.
+Websites are dynamic, so you must continually update them and add functionality and content.

 Website design mistakes to avoid